Skip to Content

 4. Carpenter Ant Control

 When you detect carpenter ant activity in your home, we don't recommend DIY carpenter ant control.
 It just isn't worth the risk to your property.
 Reach out to Aiken Pest Control.
 We help property owners in Aiken prevent damage caused by carpenter ants and other wood-destroying pests.
 Our team of licensed pest professionals can let you know what pest is threatening your property, and guide you in selecting a treatment plan that is right for your specific needs and budget.
-Get started by requesting a free, no-obligation pest inspection and estimate.
-We'll do the rest.

 Request Your Free Quote